Hankintailmoitukset/hilma-api/README.md

 ### Planned changes

+ETS users can add or update departments with a department identifier.
+The identifier is found in organisation.departmentIdentifier

 We are planning to add extra ted status to handle better publish process details in TED api.